Moto G6 Plus India Launch Will Be 'Soon', Company Teases

 The Dark Knight at 10: Why It's One of the All-Time Great Movies

-When it comes to price, the Moto G6 Plus was priced at EUR 299 (about Rs.
-24,350) during its launch.
+The Moto G6 Plus price was announced as EUR 299 (about Rs.
+24,350) during its global launch.
 As mentioned before, there is no clarity in the India price yet.
 For comparison, the Moto G6 price in India starts at Rs.
 13,999 for the 3GB RAM/ 32GB storage variant, going up to Rs.
 15,999 for the 4GB RAM/ 64GB storage variant.
 On the other hand, the Moto G6 Play price in India is Rs.
 11,999 of the only 3GB RAM/ 32GB storage variant.
 While the Moto G6 is an Amazon-exclusive smartphone, the Moto G6 Play is Flipkart-exclusive.
 As of now, the company has not yet provided any details on the availability of the Moto G6 Plus.

 The dual-SIM (Nano) Moto G6 Plus sports a 5.93-inch full-HD+ (1080x2160 pixels) display with 18:9 aspect ratio.
 Based on stock Android 8.0 Oreo, the smartphone runs on the 2.2GHz octa-core Snapdragon 630 processor, with Adreno 508 GPU and 4GB RAM.
 In terms of optics, there is a dual rear camera setup with 12-megapixel primary sensor featuring 78-degree lens and f/1.7 aperture, and a secondary camera with a 5-megapixel sensor having a 79-degree lens and f/2.2 aperture In the front is an 8-megapixel camera with 80-degree lens and f/2.2 aperture.
 The phone has dual-tone, dual-lens LED flash on the back, and a selfie flash in front.